Fratelli tutti

-Fratelli tutti (All Brothers) is the third encyclical of Pope Francis, subtitled "on fraternity and social friendship"; it was released in 2020.
+Fratelli tutti (lit.
+'All brothers') is the third encyclical of Pope Francis, subtitled "on fraternity and social friendship"; it was released in 2020.
 In the document, Francis states that the way the COVID-19 pandemic was managed by world countries has shown a failure in global cooperation.
 The encyclical calls for more human fraternity and solidarity, and is a plea to reject wars.

 The document was signed on 3 October 2020, on the occasion of Pope Francis's visit to the tomb of his namesake, Francis of Assisi, and was published the following day on the saint's feast day.

 Background

 Fratelli tutti is Pope Francis' third encyclical letter, after Lumen fidei and Laudato si'.
 The document was first announced on 5 September 2020.

 The encyclical's title is taken from Francis of Assisi's Admonitions.
 Pope Francis had alluded to the same quotation on 14 May 2020, when he celebrated Mass at the Domus Sanctae Marthae in Vatican City:

 St Francis of Assisi used to say: "All brothers and sisters".
 And so, men and women of every religious confession are uniting themselves today in prayer and penance to ask for the grace of healing from this pandemic.

 On 4 February 2019, Pope Francis signed the Document on Human Fraternity for World Peace and Living Together while on an apostolic journey to the United Arab Emirates.
 Co-signing the document was the grand imam of Al-Azhar, Ahmad Al-Tayyeb.